deadlock-api/DeadlockStats/README.md

 This project follows Infinite Red's React Native boilerplate structure and best practices.
 When contributing:

 1. Follow the established code style using Biome
-2. Write tests for new functionality
-3. Update documentation as needed
+2. Update documentation as needed
-4. Use TypeScript for type safety
+3. Use TypeScript for type safety
-5. Follow the component organization patterns
+4. Follow the component organization patterns

 ## 📄 License